With a drop of blood, an Army device can detect traumatic brain injuries in 15 minutes

 Subscribe to Task & Purpose today.
 Get the latest military news and culture in your inbox daily.

-Before the device, mild TBIs had been a challenge to diagnose, with the CT scan as the “gold standard,” according to Hoffman.
+Before the device, mild TBIs had been a challenge to assess, with the CT scan as the “gold standard,” according to Hoffman.
 Otherwise, medical providers were left with basic diagnostic skills like checking a patient’s eyes or an interview — an approach that’s less than definitive.

 “Aside from imaging, the only other clinical information that the clinician had to make their decision on was really subjective,” he said.
 “Your level 10 headache may be a level 11 headache for me.
 You and I don’t know that difference and the clinician won’t know.
 We’ll just say that we have a really bad headache.”